ceccoemi/MyLinuxScriptsAndConfigs/README.md

 Linux system.
 Because those scripts are strictly related to my Linux installation, please let me know if they don't apply to your system, I will happy to make them work even for you if you're interested.

-### install_scripts.sh

-Execute this script to setup a `bin` folder to your home directory (if it not already exists) and move these scripts to that folder.
-The `bin` directory will be added to the executable path and the scripts will be made executables only for the user.
-If the `install_scripts.sh` is executed with sudo, than the scripts that need superuser privileges will be copied, otherwise they won't be copied.

 ### up